-1de4a0a.jpg/:/cr=t:0%25,l:0%25,w:100%25,h:100%25)

 2. Create Safety

-The child in you needs to know they’re safe now.
-That you’re not going to abandon them, numb them, or silence them anymore.
-This might look like therapy, boundaries, or simply speaking kindly to yourself in moments of shame.
+The child in you needs to know he's safe now.
+That you’re not going to abandon him, numb him, or silence him anymore.
+This might look like setting boundaries, seeking therapy, or forgiving yourself in moments of shame.

 3. Grieve What Was Lost